Read about our treatment services:

 Treatment through our service begins with a consultation of up to three sessions, covered by a flat fee of $50 (waived for members of the NYU community; see below, How does the application process work?).

 Should you apply for treatment, the aim of that consultation will be to match you with a therapist appropriate to your needs - including your need for affordable therapy.
 Most of our therapists are not in-network providers for insurance panels, and we have only a limited number of therapists who accept Medicare.
 But treatment within network is not always the best, most affordable option.
 Some insurance plans have high co-payments and offer a limited number of sessions even with an in-network provider; and some insurance plans offer partial reimbursement for out-of-network services.

 If we cannot find a therapist within your insurance network, we may be able to find one with whom your out of pocket expenses are no different from those you would incur within network.
 On your application, you’ll be asked to provide some basic information about financial resources available to pay for treatment.
 You’ll have an opportunity to discuss the specifics of your financial situation with your consulting therapist.

 Is medication management provided?

-Though we do not offer medication management as a stand-alone service, medication needs can be assessed during consultation or in an ongoing treatment.
-Some of our therapists are psychiatrists who can prescribe medication; non-MD therapists can arrange for medication referrals.
+We do not offer medication management as a stand-alone service, but medication needs can be assessed during consultation or in an ongoing treatment.
+Some of our therapists are psychiatrists who can prescribe medication.
+Non-MD therapists can offer help in arranging for medication referrals.